Available 24h

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
+Next is Baroque, derived from the Portuguese word barocco—meaning irregularly developed pearl.
 These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
-Selective use of materials was employed to emphasize the grandeur of these items.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which often mirrors the grandeur of the past.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially crucial when searching for a luxurious antique that suits your interior.
+This is especially crucial when searching for a luxurious antique that fits your interior.

-The key aspect of stylish antique furniture is originality.
-Ultimately, this is vital from the customer’s perspective, as many counterfeits circulate on the market.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this matters most to the customer, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details